SamLBuck/Event-Bingo/infrastructure/infrastructure-readme.md

 Properties starting with `cognito.googleLogin` are used if the application should allow sign-in using Google single sign on.
 Several subproperties must then be configured:

 * **cognito.googleLogin.clientId**:  Specifies the Client ID associated with a Google Cloud Platform project.
-This project must be created separately using [the documentation provided here]((https://faculty.hope.edu/mcfall/courses/481/documentation/index.html)).
+This project must be created separately using [the documentation provided here]((https://faculty.hope.edu/mcfall/courses/481/documentation/index.html)); a faculty or staff member will generally create this project and provide the client ID in the Google Drive folder for the project.
 * **cognito.googleLogin.callbackUrls**:  This is an array of strings specifying allowable callback URLs.
 Documentation to be provided later on what values to put here.
 * **cognito.googleLogin.logoutUrls**:  This is an array of strings specifying allowable logout URLs.
 Documentation to be provided later on what values to put here.